scontain/scone/CAS.md

 echo "📦 Current Kubernetes context: $K8S_CONTEXT"

 # Ask for confirmation
-read -rp "Do you want to proceed install version $VERSION of SCONE CAS $CAS in namespace $CAS_NAMESPACE  with this context? [y/N] " confirm confirm=${confirm,,}  # Convert to lowercase
+read -rp "Do you want to proceed install version $VERSION of SCONE CAS $CAS in namespace $CAS_NAMESPACE  within this context? [y/N] " confirm confirm=${confirm,,}  # Convert to lowercase

 if [[ "$confirm" != "y" && "$confirm" != "yes" ]]; then